The untold story of modern winemaking

 Reading the chemical companies' catalogs helps you better understand (even for a non-enologist amateur) how decisive these products are to enhance the aromas, flavors, color, mouthfeel, middle palate, structure and length of the wine (to quote the own words of the technical sheets).
 All this material is browsable online.
 Here are a few random examples of what you can read online on the subject (all text between quotation quotes is quote) [pic on left : racking] :

 On one side, you have the chemical-labs' communication companies who do a great job to raise the awareness of the wineries and enologists about their ever-larger range of enhancers and other products.
-See this page [Word file] (saved for you by Wineterroirs) found a few years ago in Balzac Communication's website - Balzac, which is based in Napa, California, is _or was_ Scott Laboratories's communication agency (this page has vanished from the Web and was saved for you by Wineterroirs).
+See this page [saved for you by Wineterroirs, no longer online in these terms who knows why...]) found a few years ago onn Balzac Communication's website - Balzac, which is based in Napa, California, is _or was_ Scott Laboratories's communication agency (this page has vanished from the Web and was saved for you by Wineterroirs).
 The job of Balzac here was to raise awareness among the wineries about the new product developments, to quote the own words of the communication agency.
 They even hinted at these new additives they wanted their customers to discover and use : (quote) Because of outdated communications materials and new product developments, many customers used only a part of the wide range of products offered by Scott Laboratories (end of quote).
 And for sure, many new additives have sprouted in the last few years...

 Now, how strange as it seems, there's no communication at all from the part of the wineries for the consumers to know about all these wonder additives they use to enhance and adjust their wines.....
 Speaking of additives, communication is a one-way tool.